LostPigeonWrath/DayZAssistantAI/README.md

 </p>

-### 🛰️ Technical Stack & Pipeline # DayZTacticalVision: Advanced Computer Vision & Ballistic Kinematics Framework for Open-World Environments
+### 🛰️ Technical Stack & Pipeline # DayZAssistantAI
+: Advanced Computer Vision & Ballistic Kinematics Framework for Open-World Environments

 **DayZAssistantAI
 ** is a high-performance, non-intrusive situational awareness and predictive analytics suite built using custom-trained neural networks.
 It is specifically optimized to analyze the vast, high-distance terrain environments of DayZ (including Chernarus and Livonia maps), providing real-time spatial analytics, dynamic vector tracking, and trajectory alignment.